BaiyangZhang/BaiyangZhang.github.io/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 In his 1973 paper "A planar diagram theory for strong interactions", 't Hooft treated the parameter $N$ in the gauge group $SU(N)$ or $U(N)$ as a free parameter, and explained that in the $N\to \infty$ limit, the Feynman diagrams arrange into sets with different topological structure according to its contribution in powers of $1 / N$.
 For the sake of simplicity he didn't require the trace of the ${\frak g}$-valued gauge field $A$ to be traceless, thus instead of $SU(N)$ the gauge group is actually $U(N)$.
 As a result there will be an extra photon corresponding to the $U(1)$ component of $U(1)$, which will be discarded at the last step. 't Hooft introduced the double-line notation and each closed group index circle will generate a factor of $\delta^{i}_ {i}=N$, making it convenient to count the factor of $N$ of a given Feynman diagram.
 Based on this, 't Hooft made use of the Euler theorem saying that $\chi=2-2g$ where $\chi$ is the Euler characteristic and $g$ the genus of a manifold, and reached the conclusion that, if $g^{2}N$ is kept fixed at large $N$, then *the planar diagrams with genus zero and one  dominate*.
 That is, to treat the double-line Feynman diagrams as the boundary of a manifold, then we can talk about the genus of it. *Regarding non-planar diagrams, each "handle" pay a price $1 / N^{2}$*.

 Large $N$ really plays an important rule in SU($N$) gauge theory.
 Large $N$ limit turns out to be pretty helpful in understanding the nonperturbative and phenomenological aspect of field models.
-In large N limit, the coupling is made $N$-dependent in such a way that the large $N$ limit exists and is nontrivial, duh.
+In large $N$ limit, the coupling is made $N$-dependent in such a way that the large $N$ limit exists and is nontrivial, duh.

 Speaking of QCD specifically, we have
 $$